sdorof1/java-persistence-frameworks-comparison/README.md

 I'm not comparing performance, but rather how are these frameworks used for everyday tasks.

-I prepared some common scenarios, which you typically need to implement data-centric application, and then we implemented these scenarios using various non-JPA DB layer frameworks.
+I prepared some common scenarios, which you typically need to implement data-centric application, and then I implemented these scenarios using various non-JPA DB layer frameworks.
 This project should serve
 - as point of reference when deciding for SQL mapping framework
 - as a template of common framework usage scenarios (see scenarios below)
 - to document best practices of such common usages (**comments are welcomed!**)